Logs collected to the LogHub of the Log Service can be consumed in the following three methods:

 |Shipping and storage (LogShipper)||Full log storage for offline analysis||5–30 minutes||Depends on the storage system|

-- Obtain a cursor based on conditions such as time, Begin, and End.
+- Obtain a cursor based on a set of criteria such as time, Begin, and End.

-- Read logs by using the cursor and step, and return the next cursor.
+- The system reads logs based on the cursor and step and returns the next cursor.

-- Continuously move the cursor to consume logs.
+- Moves the cursor continuously to consume logs.

-- Use consumer library to consume logs.
+- Use LogHub Consumer Library to consume logs.
 The consumer library is an advanced mode for LogHub consumers, which provides a lightweight computing framework and solves the issue of automatic shard allocation and order preservation when multiple consumers consume a Logstore at the same time.
-For more information, see Consumer library.

 - Use SDKs to consume logs.
 Log Service provides SDKs in multiple languages (Java and Python) that support the log consumption APIs.
-For more information about SDKs, see Log Service SDKs.
+For more information about SDKs, see Log Service SDK.